glaukiol1/glaukiol1/README.md

 <br>
 <img align="right" alt="GIF" src="https://github.com/theprogrammedwords/theprogrammedwords/blob/main/code.gif" width="450" height="320" />
-I like to code different projects, from NodeJS modules to developing Programming Langauges, I like to do a variety of things.
+I like to code different projects, from NodeJS serversThe goal of GitHub's open source licensing efforts is to provide a starting point to help you make an informed choice.
+GitHub displays license information to help users get information about open source licenses and the projects that use them.
+We hope it helps, but please keep in mind that we’re not lawyers and that we make mistakes like everyone else.
+For that reason, GitHub provides the information on an “as-is” basis and makes no warranties regarding any information or licenses provided on or through it, and disclaims liability for damages resulting from using the license information.
+If you have any questions regarding the right license for your code or any other legal issues relating to it, it’s always best to consult with a professional. to developing Programming Langauges, I like to do a variety of things.
 I like to code the back-end more,  although I can do both, im not really into CSS.
 <hr>
 <br>
 <div>